 Artist’s Statement

 At times, I use applied line to impart the illusion of control.
-The act of sewing or wrapping of thread is a cathartic and methodical motion, an attempt to create order from the chaos that inherently lies within both the inner and outer spaces of our lives.
+The act of sewing or wrapping of thread or rope is a cathartic and methodical motion, an attempt to create order from the chaos that inherently lies within both the inner and outer spaces of our lives.

 —-